-This question is difficult to answer directly because, although the evidence does not confirm a positive role for DOT postings, its intended target audience is the lurkers on blogs and websites, who leave no evidence of their reactions online.
+This question is difficult to answer directly because although the evidence points to a lack of impact for DOT postings, its intended target audience is among the lurkers on blogs and Websites, who leave no evidence of their reactions online.
 It is therefore possible that lurkers are influenced by seeing anti-US views challenged online but it is impossible to be sure whether they are convinced by the DOT arguments or not.
-Nevertheless, there are a number of advantages and disadvantages for the DOT approach.
+Nevertheless, there are a number of advantages and disadvantages with the DOT approach.

 In terms of advantages, the approach is flexible in the sense that the websites that the DOT posts on change depending on site popularity, traffic, and the topics discussed.
-For example, when the DOT first started, it posted videos on Myspace and Yahoo, but it now only actively posts videos on YouTube and Ikbis as these two sites have proven to be more successful.
-On YouTube, the DOT has so far had over 700,000 hits for 129 videos in Arabic, and in 2010, with the increasing prominence of Facebook for social networking, it placed an advertisement on Facebook, which rapidly raised its number of "friends" to 3900, and at the time of writing, its Facebook page boasts 14,395 "likes."
-Second, DOT members who focus on Arabic-language sites are native Arabic speakers with local knowledge of the Middle East, which allows them to use language more creatively (although this authenticity is sometimes met with criticism by other users who accuse them of being traitors).
-Third, the DOT does present an image of a government
+For example, when the DOT first started, it posted videos on Myspace and Yahoo videos, but it now only actively posts videos on YouTube and Ikbis as these two sites have proven to be more successful.
+On YouTube, the DOT has so far had 700,000 hits for 90 videos in Arabic, and it recently placed an advert on Facebook, which raised its number of "friends" to 3900.
+Second, Arabic language DOT members are native Arabic speakers with local knowledge of the Arab region, which allows them to use language more creatively (although this authenticity is sometimes met with criticism by other users who accuse them of being traitors).
+Third, the DOT does present an image of a government that is trying to engage with and listen to people directly (although, again, this has been met with skepticism by some users who accuse them of being spies).
+Fourth, the DOT actively engages in reframing debates about the USA.